The fake video drumming up racism online: 'Discount at a Lidl in Belgium'

-Category: World Hits: 2A tweet posted October 16 claimed that video of a crowd shouting in Arabic and jostling to get into a supermarket was taken in Molenbeek, a neighbourhood in Brussels, Belgium.
+Category: World Hits: 3A tweet posted October 16 claimed that video of a crowd shouting in Arabic and jostling to get into a supermarket was taken in Molenbeek, a neighbourhood in Brussels, Belgium.
 The video prompted a series of racist and xenophobic responses.
 However, it was actually filmed in Algeria and shows people rushing to a supermarket amid nationwide food shortages.

 Read more https://observers.france24.com/en/tv-shows/truth-or-fake/20211029-discount-at-a-lidl-in-belgium-the-fake-video-drumming-up-racism-online